Laoujin/bliki/_posts/dotnet/2017-04-15-vbnet-vs-csharp.md

 All logical comparisons in VB.NET are typically done with `AndAlso` and `OrElse`.
-It's (surprise surprise) more typing than `And/Or` but the latter don't short-circuit the evalusations.
+It's (surprise surprise) more typing than `And/Or` but the latter don't short-circuit the evaluations.
 Ex: `If x IsNot Nothing And x.Trigger() Then` will crash.

 ### Control flow